Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 Essentially, in the process of creating Velocity Lapse's camera features I have been working towards a manual camera app functions which is kind of interesting.

 What's nice about working on this kind of project that deals with the camera is that its enabled me (maybe 'given me a good excuse' is better wording) to spend time learning about manual camera controls in-depth, professional photography and of course, time lapse photography.

 Had I chosen to work on a project like a file manager, I wouldn't have probably ever taken the time to dive into photography as I have now.
 Needless to say, I don't regret my decision (quite the opposite).

 ### An opportunity to enjoy creation

-During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation, namely the sky, whether it's wispy clouds or a pink and blue sunset (Yahweh, our Heavenly Father's paintbrush).
+During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation, namely the sky, whether it's wispy clouds or a pink and blue sunset (Yahweh, our Heavenly Father's "paint brush").
 I've really enjoyed it and maybe through creating this app, maybe I can compel and give more people an "excuse" to get out and enjoy it too.

 {{< youtube fBrOPxkeTnw >}}
 {{< youtube 36O4d31UyyE >}}